1. create project

 Installation

-Install dependencies via npm and then exclude them from your build output:
+Install dependencies via npm and then exclude them from your built output:

 {